IB DP Biology- D4.1 Natural selection - IB Style Questions For SL Paper 1A -FA 2025

 Explanation:

-- A cladogram is a diagram that shows evolutionary relationships based on common ancestors.
-Organisms that share a more recent common ancestor are more closely related.
+A cladogram depicts evolutionary relationships based on shared common ancestors.
+Taxa that share a more recent common ancestor are more closely related.
+In the diagram, crocodiles and birds branch from a more recent node than either does with whales, indicating closer relationship (both are archosaurs).

 Answer Evaluation:

-B. Correct – Crocodiles and birds share a closer common ancestor than crocodiles and whales.
+B. Correct — Crocodiles and birds share a more recent common ancestor than either shares with whales, so they are more closely related to each other.

-C. Incorrect – Frogs, humans, and whales share a common vertebrate ancestor.
+C. Incorrect — Frogs, humans, and whales all share a distant common ancestor as vertebrates; the cladogram shows common ancestry.

 Darwin described evolution as “descent with modification”.
 What would make evolution less probable?